aryella-lacerda/react-native-accessibility-engine/README.md

 Then just be patient while someone reviews your PR and gets back to you.
 Thanks again for your contribution!

 ## ReactTestInstance

+For reference, this the type of the `node` object passed to the `matcher` and `assertion` functions.

 ```typescript
 export interface ReactTestInstance {